SSCHAcode/sschacode.github.io/Tutorials/VariableCellRelaxation.md

 We create a custom function to print the spacegroup after each iteration of the minimization.
 In this way we can follow the evolution of the dynamical matrix as it evolves.
 We use a threshold for symmetries of 0.05 Å. Remember that the SSCHA is a stochastic method, the atomic position is affected by stochastic noise.
-If you want to increase your accuracy in the identification of the spacegroup, you should accordingly increase the number of configurations, remember that the stochastic noise scales as $1/\sqrt{N_{configs}}$.
+If you want to increase your accuracy in the identification of the space group, you should accordingly increase the number of configurations, remember that the stochastic noise scales as $$1/\sqrt{N_{configs}}$$.

 ```python